Archiving Reproductive Health

 The lead-up to the referendum included a number of campaigns from grassroots organisations and volunteers, and took place primarily over social media.
 In particular, a number of initiatives emerged whose aim was to tell stories of personal experiences of abortion.
 These initiatives collected and published stories from ordinary women, giving a voice to a previously silent group, and developing a public capacity to empathise with their experiences.

-This project intends to provide long term preservation and access to the many at-risk archives generated by grassroots women’s reproductive health movements during the campaign.
+‘Digital Preservation of Reproductive Health Resources: Archiving the 8th’ (Archiving Reproductive Health) intends to provide long-term preservation and access to the many at-risk archives generated by grassroots women’s reproductive health movements during the campaign.
 There is no consensus on the best practice for archiving social media posts, hosted as they are on a variety of platforms each with their own rules about exporting and reposting content elsewhere.
 The rich record of how this referendum campaign unfolded, and of how volunteers and community groups contributed to the national conversation, is at real risk, therefore, of being lost to us forever as social media accounts close, platforms change or go out of business or we simply lose track of where the information exists.

 - Ingest material from the six collaborating organisations for long term preservation in the DRI